 Windows to Savings

 Windows are pretty difficult to pin down for pricing because there are so many different types of windows, not to mention brands.
-Inside of brands there are single-hung, double-hung, sash windows, picture windows, bay windows, and the list goes on.
-While your exact costs are difficult to determine, here are some hard ideas that will help you to decide how to price your replacement windows.
+Inside of brands there are single-hung, double-hung, sash windows, picture windows, bay windows -- the list goes on.
+While your exact costs are difficult to determine, here are some ideas to help you to decide how to price your replacement windows.

 How Many Windows?
 Once you know the styles you are looking for, a window contractor will need a count to deliver an accurate estimate.